Talking Together

 Further reading

-Download this snapshot of Talking Together, with headline stats, background, impact and learning (PDF).
+Download this snapshot of the Talking Together project, with headline stats, background, impact and learning (PDF).

-In this webinar, the Better Start Bradford Innovation Hub, along with Better Start Bradford, explore evaluation findings relating to the I CAN, Better Start Imagine, and Talking Together projects
+In this webinar from November 2024, the Better Start Bradford Innovation Hub, along with Better Start Bradford, explore evaluation findings relating to Better Start Bradford's I CAN, Better Start Imagine, and Talking Together projects.

 The oTTer project was a feasibility study designed to establish the feasibility of running a randomised controlled trial (RCT) to evaluate the effectiveness of the Talking Together programme.